Tiyenti/unobtainibot/README.md

 server.
 - `adminrolename` - The name of the role used for admins on the server.
 - `quotes` - An array of strings used as quotes for the `quote` command.
 - `customcommnads` - An array of objects used to denote custom comands.
-The command object follows this structure:
--- `name`: The name of the command, without the prefix.
--- `userlevel`: An integer indicating the mininum userlevel required to use the command.
--- `replyinpm`: An interger indicating whether or not the command will reply to users in a PM.
--- `content`: The content the command will print when used.

 ## Hardcoded commands
 Key: `[required]`, `[required and repeatable ... ]`, `<optional>`, `<optional and repeatable ... >`